 Cats bond strongly with their territory and can feel very vulnerable when away from home ground.
-Remembering this and planning ahead can help your cat to have a stress-free experience whilst travelling or settling into a new home.
+Remembering this and planning ahead can help reduce the stress your cat might experience while travelling or settling into a new home.

 Moving house with your cat

 Moving house can be a stressful time for you and your cat.
-You may have worries about how their cat will cope and how they will ensure that their cat does not get lost in the new environment.
-If the new house is not far from the old one, they may worry that the cat will return to old haunts.
+You may have worries about how your cat will cope and how you will ensure that your cat does not get lost in the new environment.
+If the new house is not far from the old one, you may worry that your cat will return to old haunts.
 However, if planned well and carried out carefully, you can successfully relocate your cat with minimum stress.

 Early on the day of the move, put your cat in one room with all doors and windows closed so that you know that your cat is safe and can be found when it is time to go.
 It’s a good idea to pop a sign on the door so that everyone involved with the move knows to keep the door closed.
 Feed your cat in the morning but not too close to moving time in case of illness during the journey (scroll down to read about travelling with your cat).
 If you think your cat is likely to become frustrated in the one room or if you are worried that someone might accidently let them out, then you might want to consider booking them into a cattery for one or two days.